Paradise Lost live in concert.

 Real Live Certified

-Critic Consensus
+Critics Consensus

-Based on 96 concert reviews, the critic consensus is that Paradise Lost is rated as a watchable live performer, with decent shows overall.
+Based on 96 concert reviews, the critics consensus is that Paradise Lost is rated as a watchable live performer, with decent shows overall.
 Paradise Lost concert reviews describe live shows and performances as melodic and genuine.

 Paradise Lost (formed in 1988 in Halifax, UK) began as one of the premier bands of the death doom metal genre (along with their former Peaceville labelmates Anathema and My Dying Bride) and pioneered the sound of early gothic metal.